intel-secl/sgx-caching-service/README.md

 sudo dnf install -y git wget makeself
 ```

-### Install `go 1.14.1` or newer
+### Install `go 1.14.1`
-The `SGX Caching Service` requires Go version 1.14.1 and above that has support for `go modules`.
-The build was validated with the latest version 1.14.1 of `go`.
+The `SGX Caching Service` requires Go version 1.14.1 that has support for `go modules`.
+The build was validated with the version 1.14.1 of `go`.
 It is recommended that you use 1.14.1 version of `go`.
 More recent versions may introduce compatibility issues.
 You can use the following to install `go`.
 ```shell
 wget https://dl.google.com/go/go1.14.1.linux-amd64.tar.gz
 tar -xzf go1.14.1.linux-amd64.tar.gz